apache/maven-site/content/markdown/guides/mini/guide-maven-ci-friendly.md

 </project>
 ```

-So now you can simply call Maven as usual like `mvn verify`.
+So now you can simply call Maven as usual like `mvn clean package`.

 You can of course change the version via the command line like this:

 ```
-mvn -Drevision=2.0.0-SNAPSHOT verify
+mvn -Drevision=2.0.0-SNAPSHOT clean package
 ```

 Of course, you can use the `.mvn/maven.config` file for this.